s780609/archer-loader/README.md

 # archer-loader
 ## description
 a simple javascript UI loader
-It will display a rotating 1/4 colored circle
+It will display a rotating 1/4 colored circle, and produce a background div to cover the screen.

 image:
 ![](https://i.imgur.com/3rQeRqK.jpg)